 Foreign worker levies will go up across the board from July 2014, and July 2015.
-The increases will be most significant in sectors where producitivity growth is weak and the growth of the foreign workforce is significant, Deputy Prime Minister Tharman Shanmugaratnam said in his Singapore Budget 2013 on Monday.
+The increases will be most significant in sectors where producitivity growth is weak and the growth of the foreign workforce is significant, Deputy Prime Minister Tharman Shanmugaratnam said on Monday.

-Singapore Budget 2013 will also cut the foreign worker quotas for the services and marine sectors, which means that restaurants, retail shops and marine engineering firms will soon have no choice but to hire fewer foreigners.
+The foreign worker quotas will be cut for the services and marine sectors, which means that restaurants, retail shops and marine engineering firms will soon have no choice but to hire fewer foreigners.

 The quota for the services sector will be cut from 45 per cent now to 40 per cent from July this year.
 Companies in the sector, such as restaurants and retail shops, will also have their S pass quota cut from 20 to 15 per cent.
 S pass holders are mostly junior executives earning more than $2,000 each month.

 For the marine sector, the number of foreign workers a firm can hire for each local will be cut from five to 4.5 in January 2016.
 It will fall further to 3.5 foreigners per local worker in 2018.
 There is no change in the foreign workers quotas in the manufacturing, construction and process sectors.